Lessons

 - 19 types of popular attacks using SSL such as: heartbleed, CCS, ticketbleed, ROBOT, secure renego, secure client renego, CRIME TLS, POODLE SSL, fallback SCSV, SWEET32, FREAK, DROWN, DROWN hint, LOGJAM, LOGJAM common primes, BEAST, LUCKY13, winshock.
 The possibility of these attacks is a serious security problem.

-Due to the presence of a critical vulnerability, you are likely to get into all the lock sheets, as your site is easily hacked.
+Due to the presence of a critical vulnerability, you will most likely get into all the lock sheets, as your site is easily hacked.
 Browser and search engine manufacturers maintain a registry of unsafe sites.
 The presence of vulnerability is also a reason to get on such a list.
 Most likely, you will be excluded from being shown in search results, and the browser will show a security warning when going to your site.